 David consults to organisations in China, Europe and across the Asia Pacific.
-He is Senior Expert for China, East Asia, Australia and the Pacific with LM Prisk Political Risk & Strategic Advisory.
+He is Special Advisor, Trans Pacific Advisory (TPA & Co), an investment advisory firm based in Hong Kong, China.
+He is also Senior Expert for China, East Asia, Australia and the Pacific with LM Prisk Political Risk & Strategic Advisory, based in Vienna, Austria.
 Until recently, he was the Pacific Trade and Investment Commissioner in China, based in Beijing.

-His network of partners covers the world, forecasting future trends, identifying opportunities, analysing risks and building understanding, relationships and reputations.
+His own consulting firm, David Morris Projects OÜ, works with a network of partners covering the world, forecasting future trends, identifying opportunities, analysing risks and building understanding, relationships and reputations.

 David is Senior Research Fellow, Beijing Foreign Studies University, and is currently completing a PhD on risks and opportunities on the Belt and Road with Corvinus University of Budapest.
-He is also Academic Adviser to Liaocheng University and a member of the Editorial Board of the Blue Book on the Pacific published by Sun Yat-Sen University.
+He is a member of a prestigious Erasmus + Jean Monnet Research Network studying European Union links with the Eurasian Economic Union and the Belt and Road Initiative.
+He is also Senior Research Fellow, Haiyi Institute; Academic Adviser to Liaocheng University; and a member of the Editorial Board of the Blue Book on the Pacific published by Sun Yat-Sen University.
 He has an MBA from one of Europe’s leading business schools, Henley Business School.

 He established and was the first Executive Director of the China Studies Centre at the University of Sydney.
-He has advised on complex international investments, brand identity and marketing campaigns including for nations, and world-leading stakeholder engagement and leadership dialogue events.
+He has advised on complex international investments, brand identity, government relations and marketing campaigns including for nations, and world-leading stakeholder engagement and leadership dialogue events.